xiix0/scam/README.md

-You will be the victim of a bizarre joke.
+You plan things that you do not even attempt because of your extreme caution.